 If you bring a bottle of wine, then you should always pack it in your carry-on.
 This way you don’t have to worry about it breaking, leaking through your clothes for the week, and possibly getting on other people’s luggage.
 Still, it’s a good idea to protect those fragile bottles, even in your carry-on.
 A leakproof bottle protector offers some protection so you don’t have to worry about accidental breaking.

 The cabins on a ship can get dark — especially if you’ve booked an interior room that doesn’t have windows.
 So what happens if you get up to go to the bathroom while trying to navigate a small, unfamiliar cabin with furniture?
 Your shins pay the price.
-We like to pack along a glowing nightlight like the ones above to give us a little something to see by. $10 for two on Amazon.
+We like to pack along a glowing nightlight like the ones above to give us a little something to see by.
+The lights shown here cost about $10 for two on Amazon.

 It’s been said that the key to a happy marriage is a bathroom fan.
 Unfortunately cruise ships don’t offer fan vents and the cabin is pretty small.
 If you have a balcony then you have a source of fresh air.
 Otherwise, you might want some Poo-Pourri to help mask bathroom odors.
 This stuff doesn’t go in the air.
 You spray the toilet water before you go and it creates a seal on the surface that keeps odors away.
 People who use it swear by it.